 Much of the innovation in Android right now is happening on the budget side of things.
 At a time when high-end phones are making largely incremental improvements over previous models, low-end handsets have gone from being barely functional iPhone sales pieces to compelling devices that make for great starter phones.

 The original ZTE Imperial was certainly not top-of-the-line, but the phone was affordable and its specs weren't particularly embarrassing at the time.
+Now a successor is available from US Cellular that delivers more phone for even less money.
 Read More

 Getting your hands on a budget tablet for around a hundred bucks isn't particularly challenging, but these decidedly underwhelming gadgets typically don't come with the latest version of Android.
 Toshiba intends to do budget shoppers one better by providing them with a 7-inch tablet with Android 4.4, all for $110.
 This little guy goes by the name of Excite Go.
 Read More